PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Evaluation

 We evaluate the effectiveness of \name{} in generating PoC exploits for vulnerabilities in SecBench.js as done in previous work~\cite{Marques2025}.
 We measure the success rate of our approach and compare it to the baselines.
 We also report the number of failed attempts, and the number of false positives, which are exploits that pass the validator, but do not trigger the vulnerability through the vulnerable function.
 For each PoC exploit that \name{} generates, one of the authors manually inspects it to determine whether it is a false positive or a successful exploit.

-In our experiments, we run \name{} on all \numSecBenchTotal{} vulnerabilities in SecBench.js, and use the reported results of Explode.js\footnote{\url{https://github.com/formalsec/explode-js/blob/71ec17fe90f29e236b01b8cad02685344f8aff10/bench/explode-vulcan-secbench-results.csv}} on the same set of vulnerabilities.
-However, since agentic approaches are slower and more expensive, we limit the number of vulnerabilities evaluated with our agentic baseline approach to 100.
-We randomly sample 20 vulnerabilities from each of the five vulnerability types in SecBench.js, and run AutoGPT on them.
+In our experiments, we run \name{} three times on all \numSecBenchTotal{} vulnerabilities in SecBench.js to mitigate the randomness of LLMs.
+We use the reported results of Explode.js\footnote{\url{https://github.com/formalsec/explode-js/blob/71ec17fe90f29e236b01b8cad02685344f8aff10/bench/explode-vulcan-secbench-results.csv}} on the same set of vulnerabilities.
+However, since agentic approaches require evaluating their trajectory to ensure correctness, which is expensive and time-consuming, we limit the number of vulnerabilities evaluated with our agentic baseline approach to 100.
+We randomly sample 20 vulnerabilities from each of the five vulnerability types in SecBench.js, and run Mini-SWE-Agent on them.

-\Cref{fig:eval_all} shows the effectiveness of \name{}, Explode.js, and AutoGPT on the SecBench.js dataset. \name{} successfully generates PoC exploits for \numSecBenchWorking{} out of \numSecBenchTotal{} vulnerabilities, which is \successRateSecBench{} of the vulnerabilities.
+\Cref{fig:eval_all} shows the effectiveness of \name{}, Mini-SWE-Agent, and Explode.js on the SecBench.js dataset. \name{} successfully generates PoC exploits for 395 out of \numSecBenchTotal{} vulnerabilities, on average, which is 71\% of the vulnerabilities.
+The standard deviation of the number of generated exploits across the three repeated runs is 4.5, amounting to 0.8\% of the dataset size.
 Explode.js successfully generates PoC exploits for 182 out of \numSecBenchTotal{} vulnerabilities, which is 32\% of the vulnerabilities.
-AutoGPT generates successful PoC exploits for 16 out of the 100 vulnerabilities.
-For the same set of 100 vulnerabilities, \name{} generates PoC exploits for 63 vulnerabilities.
-The results show that \name{} outperforms Explode.js by 45 and AutoGPT by 47 absolute percentage points.
+Mini-SWE-Agent generates successful PoC exploits for 28 out of the 100 vulnerabilities on average, with a standard deviation of 2.65.
+The results show that \name{} outperforms Explode.js by 38 and Mini-SWE-Agent by 42 absolute percentage points.

-When comparing the performance of \name{} on different vulnerability types, we find that \name{} performs best on path traversal, prototype pollution, and command injections, with success rates of above 83\%.
-Explode.js also performs best on these vulnerability types, with success rates between 50\% and 60\%.
+When comparing the effectiveness of \name{} on different vulnerability types, we find that \name{} performs best on path traversal, and command injections, with success rates of above 79\%.
+In case of Explode.js, it also performs better on path traversal and command injection compared to the other vulnerability types, with success rates between 50\% and 60\%.
 Since Explode.js does not support ReDoS vulnerabilities, its success rate on ReDoS vulnerabilities is 0\%.
-AutoGPT performs best on prototype pollution and command injection, with success rates of 35\% and 25\%, respectively.
-AutoGPT performs worst on path traversal, with no successful PoC exploits.
+Mini-SWE-Agent succeeds in 40\% of cases on prototype pollution and command injection, while only succeeding in 10\% of cases on path traversal vulnerabilities.